jonathanofsmith/MicroStrategy/central_headers/README.md

   3. Add an HTML Container the same size as your document from step 1
   4. Paste the header_template.html contents into the HTML Container and update the URL appropriately
   5. Run the document and confirm everything loaded up OK
+  6. When clicking a link in the header, it should open in the current tab!!

 # ##################################################
 # Version